sujaygarlanka/sujaygarlanka/content/projects/quadruped-locomotion.md

 +++
 draft = false
-title = 'Quadruped Locomotion' summary = "Implement quadruped forward, backward and lateral walking using model predictive control (MPC) and quadratic programming in MATLAB and Simulink." weight = -5
+title = 'Quadruped Locomotion' summary = "An implementation of quadruped forward, backward and lateral walking using model predictive control (MPC) and quadratic programming in MATLAB and Simulink." weight = -5
 [params]
   data = 'Robotics • RL'